Jack Cole (choreographer): Hollywood

 Cole first came to Los Angeles in 1940 when offered a nightclub gig at Ciro's.
 Cole was hired to provide a specialty dance for the 20th Century Fox film, Moon Over Miami (1941), choreographed by Hermes Pan.
 His performance was cut, however, as he showed "a little bit too much pelvis and too much bare chest—just too much male sensuality" for the studio's taste.

 Cole continued to push the boundaries of what the censors would allow throughout his career in Hollywood.
 He played with homoerotic images in both Betty Grable's number "No-Talent Joe" in Meet Me After the Show and "Ain't There Anyone Here For Love" sung by Jane Russell in Gentlemen Prefer Blondes, both of which featured scantily clad young men stoically ignoring those two bombshells.
 Censors also insisted on the removal of some of the lyrics and dance moves from the Cole Porter number "Ladies in Waiting" in Les Girls (1957), which nonetheless remains quite racy, even in redacted form.

 Cole found Hollywood's approach to shooting dance sequences frustrating.
 Studios at that time typically regarded choreography, set design and costuming as distinct operations, often coming together for the first time on the first day of filming.
 Cole, by contrast, sought control over the design of the sets and his dancers' outfits.

 He also chafed at the often static camera setups used to film dance numbers.
 In his Ladies in Waiting number the point of view jumped from the audience's view of the dancers to the dancers' view of the audience—with the stage lights blinding the dancers, as they often did—then jumped again to backstage.
 Later director/choreographers, such as Bob Fosse, used the same technique to great effect.

-As Cole established his reputation in Hollywood he worked with established stars—Rita Hayworth, Betty Grable, Ann Miller, and Jane Russell—and with one actress on the verge of stardom—Marilyn Monroe.
-He built up their strong, self-aware and self-confident personas through his choreography.
+As Cole worked to establish his reputation in Hollywood he worked with established stars—Rita Hayworth, Betty Grable, Ann Miller, and Jane Russell—and with one actress on the verge of stardom—Marilyn Monroe.
+He built up their film personas through his choreography.